muzammil-13/Daily-Sales-Log-Automation/docs/user-manual.md

 ---

-*This user manual is for internal use by staff members of [Your Business Name].*
+*This user manual is for internal use by staff members of [Parekkattil Agencies].*